runfinch/finch/CONTRIBUTING.md

 We also have more criteria than just that before we can accept and merge it.
 We recommend that you check the following things locally before you submit your code:

+### Documentation

+If your change adds any new commands or parameters (for example, if adding a new `--example` flag to `finch vm stop`), ensure that `./_output/bin/finch gen-docs generate -p ./docs/cmd` is run and the result is added to a commit in the PR branch.
+[PR #938](https://github.com/runfinch/finch/pull/938) is a good example of when documentation had to be added for a new command parameter.
+Another case when this may happen is when a nerdctl command or parameter is modified.

 ### Testing